It has been a year since the last World Clean Up Day, what has been happening and what can you do to help?

 How can you take action this World Clean-Up Day?

 September 18th is World Clean Up Day, time to get active!

-There are many areas which are in need of a clean up, there may even be somewhere very close to where you are right now.
-Head out with your gloves, re-useable clean up bag, grab a friend or family member and get picking!
-However, if you’d like to join an organised clean up, head over to the World Clean Up Day event page and search for a clean up near you.
+There are many areas which are in need of a clean-up, there may even be somewhere very close to where you are right now.
+Head out with your gloves, and reuseable clean-up bag, grab a friend or family member and get picking!
+However, if you’d like to join an organised clean-up, head over to the World Clean Up Day event page and search for a clean-up near you.

 We understand that COVID restrictions are still in place, and some of us may feel better doing something indivdually.
 Brand audits are something you can in your very own home.
 Furthermore, by logging which brands you are purchasing from you can see exactly how much plastic you are actually using.
 Importantly, when you send off your brand audit you are helping Break Free From Plastic lobby these brands.
 Aiming to put pressure on brands to redesign their packaging to limit their plastic use!
 Log your details on this form to send the information directly to Break Free From Plastic.

 Finally, the action we should all be taking every day!
 Limit the amount of single-use plastics you pick up.
 Make simple swaps first and then work your way up to bigger changes.
 Check out the image below to see what changes you can make to limit your impact.